GRamirez2/mexicocity/index.md

 ## Wednesday (L/A depart EP @ 11)

-* George take to airport
+* George will take to airport

 ### Some restaurant recommendations from a friend